abstractmachines/abstractmachines.github.io/_posts/2017-4-12-intro-to-modern-javascript-for-cpp-developers.md

 	doesn't hold; a statement can't be used in replacement of an expression.
 	Think of an if statement, versus a ternary conditional expression.

-## statement: if a, then b.
-Else, c.
+> statement: if a, then b.
+Else, c:

   ```
   if (a)
   {